Skip to Content

 • How do mortgage insurance costs compare between USDA and FHA loans?

 USDA loans have slightly lower mortgage insurance costs than FHA loans — both upfront and annually.
-Over the course of a 30-year loan term, a USDA loan can save you a lot in insurance costs alone.
+Over time, a USDA loan can save you a lot in insurance costs alone.

 • Can I get down payment assistance with a USDA or FHA loan?

 Yes, you can get down payment assistance with these loans.
 Check with your local and state housing departments, and ask your loan officer, too.
-There are many programs you may be eligible for.
+There are many programs for which you may be eligible.